WissingChen/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-Recently, I review the Machine Learning and try to program all the algorithms of it only use numpy.
+Recently, I review the Machine Learning and try to program all the algorithms of it only use numpy (maybe use some api from scipy).
-You can research the formula derivation from https://github.com/WissingChen/pumpkin-book.
-Maybe, it still has some mistakes, so you could tell me if you found.

 ## Progress
 ### model
 * linear model
   1. linear regression
-  2. logistic regression
+  2. ridge
-  3. ridge
+  3. lasso

 * tree
   1. decision tree classifier

 * neural network
   1. MLP classifier

+* svm
+  1. svm Regression

+* bayes
+* ensemble

 __Note:__ Of course, you can learn the theory from the __ _init_ __.py in each model package.